 The statement above is true when the candle at the 1-hour chart closes above the Bollinger Bands moving average.

-Statements have a clear structure and syntax, carefully explained in the documentation, along with the variables provided by indicators.
+Statements have a clear structure and syntax, carefully explained in the built-in interactive documentation, along with the variables provided by indicators.

 The beauty of Superalgos Systematic Trading becomes apparent when you realize that you may define highly elaborate strategies without writing a single line of computer code.